-Single room available Meals Provided: Breakfast DAY 3 - Drive to Besi Sahar and trek to Bhulbule (840m) Departing the city this morning we drive west, towards the beautiful mountain landscapes of Central Nepal, home to the towering peaks of the Annapurnas, Dhaulagiri and the iconic Machhapuchhre (the famous 'Fish Tail' mountain).
+MEALS PROVIDED: BREAKFAST DAY 3 - Drive to Besi Sahar where the Circuit trek commences; hike to Bhulbule (840m) Departing the city this morning we drive west, towards the beautiful mountain landscapes of Central Nepal, home to the towering peaks of the Annapurnas, Dhaulagiri and the iconic Machhapuchhre (the famous 'Fish Tail' mountain).
 Stopping for lunch along the way, on arrival in the foothills around Besi Sahar (760m) we begin our trek up to the Gurung village of Khudi (790m).
 Following the gorge we pass a sprinkling of small hamlets and tropical forest, before making our way across the Khudi Khola to follow the trail north along the Marsyangdi Valley to Bhulbule (840m).
 Today's four and a half kilometre walk is expected to take around three hours with a total ascent of 80 metres.

-Accommodation: Bhuibhule Tea House (or similar) Simple Teahouse Meals Provided: Breakfast, Lunch & Dinner DAY 4 - Trek from Bhulbule to Jagat (1300m) This morning we cross the Ngadi River by way of a high suspension bridge and continue along its east bank up to the settlement of Bahundanda.
+ACCOMMODATION: Bhuibhule Tea House (or similar) Grade: Simple Teahouse

+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 4 - Trek from Bhulbule to the ancient village of Jagat (1300m) This morning we cross the Ngadi River by way of a high suspension bridge and continue along its east bank up to the settlement of Bahundanda.
 The route takes us through the villages of Ngadi and Lampata and to the north-east we are treated to some stunning views of Manaslu (8156m).
 From Bahundanda we then descend to a stream, before climbing to the village of Lili Bir, from where we continue to follow the trail high above the river.
 The track then descends to another bridge, at Syange (1190m), where we cross over to the western side of the Marsyangdi and hike up a steep trail to the ancient village of Jagat (1300m).
 Today's 14 kilometre walk is expected to take around seven hours with a total ascent of 750 metres and a descent of 350 metres.

-Accommodation: Jagat Tea House (or similar)
+Jagat Tea House (or similar) Grade: Simple Teahouse

-Simple Teahouse

-Meals Provided: Breakfast, Lunch & Dinner

-DAY 5 - Trek from Jagat to Dharapani (1860m)

-From Jagat the trail descends along a meandering track that follows the Marsyangdi, mirroring the river's course before winding up through forest to the small village of Chamje (1430m).
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 5 - Trek from Jagat to Dharapani (1860m) crossing the Marsyangdi River several times From Jagat the trail descends along a meandering track that follows the Marsyangdi, mirroring the river's course before winding up through forest to the small village of Chamje (1430m).
 Crossing the river to the east bank again, we then continue up to the large settlement of Tal (1675m), where we find a number of lodges and shops sharing the landscapes with some breathtaking views of the surrounding valleys.
 This presents us with an ideal spot to stop for lunch, before we resume our journey onto the village of Karte.
 The afternoon sees us crossing the river back and forth, snaking our way up the valley and passing through a collection of small villages en route to our final destination at Dharapani.
+Today's 15 kilometre walk is expected to take around seven hours with a total ascent of 875 metres and a descent of 180 metres.